mandark97/Search-Methods-Course/Uninformed Search/README.md

 # Uninformed Search Problem

-## Check Knight Problem | Find Shortest path from source to destination
+## Chess Knight Problem | Find Shortest path from source to destination

 Given a chess board, find the shortest distance (minimum number of steps) taken by a Knight to reach given destination from given source.